Circle Wealth Management LLC Reduces Stock Position in Pfizer Inc. (NYSE:PFE)

 Circle Wealth Management LLC cut its stake in Pfizer Inc. (NYSE:PFE – Get Rating) by 8.2% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 14,434 shares of the biopharmaceutical company’s stock after selling 1,288 shares during the period.
 Circle Wealth Management LLC’s holdings in Pfizer were worth $747,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 A number of other large investors have also made changes to their positions in the stock.
 Vanguard Group Inc. grew its position in shares of Pfizer by 3.0% in the first quarter.
 Vanguard Group Inc. now owns 479,065,273 shares of the biopharmaceutical company’s stock valued at $24,801,210,000 after purchasing an additional 13,790,348 shares in the last quarter.
-State Street Corp grew its position in shares of Pfizer by 1.8% in the fourth quarter.
-State Street Corp now owns 284,816,832 shares of the biopharmaceutical company’s stock valued at $16,818,434,000 after purchasing an additional 5,013,651 shares in the last quarter.
-Geode Capital Management LLC grew its position in shares of Pfizer by 1.5% in the fourth quarter.
-Geode Capital Management LLC now owns 101,065,073 shares of the biopharmaceutical company’s stock valued at $5,952,333,000 after purchasing an additional 1,471,980 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in shares of Pfizer by 13.2% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 59,828,849 shares of the biopharmaceutical company’s stock valued at $3,097,341,000 after purchasing an additional 6,972,650 shares in the last quarter.
+State Street Corp grew its position in Pfizer by 1.8% in the fourth quarter.
+State Street Corp now owns 284,816,832 shares of the biopharmaceutical company’s stock worth $16,818,434,000 after acquiring an additional 5,013,651 shares during the period.
+Geode Capital Management LLC grew its position in Pfizer by 1.5% in the fourth quarter.
+Geode Capital Management LLC now owns 101,065,073 shares of the biopharmaceutical company’s stock worth $5,952,333,000 after acquiring an additional 1,471,980 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in Pfizer by 13.2% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 59,828,849 shares of the biopharmaceutical company’s stock worth $3,097,341,000 after acquiring an additional 6,972,650 shares during the period.
 Finally, Norges Bank purchased a new position in Pfizer in the fourth quarter worth approximately $3,351,891,000.
 67.90% of the stock is currently owned by hedge funds and other institutional investors.

 Pfizer Stock Up 1.6 %